LarsNieuwenhuizen/action-define-release-version/README.md

 ## Outputs

-- previous_version # The version the action is basing the next version on
+- previous-version # The version the action is basing the next version on
-- release_version # The new version
+- release-version # The new version
 - bump # Type of bump, either major, minor or patch

 ## Usage